 - A) When there are several types of terrain in the hex, use the most difficult on the ALT. - B) Roll and carry out ALT results separately for every group of 3 RE landed in a hex.
-Make as few rolls as possible, but otherwise a player can arrange units into these groups as desired. - C) When losses are required by the ALT roll, randomly choose the lost Landing Craft and Cargo. - D) Wait to do "after landing" moves (18.5h) until all of the turn's ALT rolls have been made. - E) When entering a hex with enemy non-combat units, resolve Specialized Combats (9.14) after making the ALT roll.
+Make as few rolls as possible, but otherwise a player can arrange units into these groups as desired. - C) When partial losses are required by the ALT result, randomly choose the lost Landing Craft and cargo. - D) Wait to do "after landing" moves (18.5h) until all of the player's ALT rolls have been made. - E) When entering a hex with enemy non-combat units, resolve Specialized Combats (9.14) after making the ALT roll.

-18.5g Ports.
-Do not make ALT rolls for Landing Craft making use of a friendly port with an available capacity (19.0a) at least as large as the size of the cargo unloaded.
-(Other units landed in a port hex do require an ALT roll.)
-When no ALT roll is required, SP and loaded Transport Points can be unloaded.
+√ 18.5g Ports.
+Do not make an ALT roll for Landing Craft that unload cargo using a friendly port's capacity (19.0a).
+(Additional units can be landed in a port hex, but these do require an ALT roll.)
+When no ALT roll is required,

+SP and loaded Transport Points can be unloaded.

-18.5h After Landing.
-Ground units can move 1/2 their MA during that same Movement Phase after an ALT landing (per 4.7d).
-Units are assumed to be fueled before landing (for free) and this lasts until the first friendly Clean Up Phase after the landing.
-Note that "after landing" movement is not allowed by units coming ashore without an ALT roll (via 18.5g).
+$\sqrt{18.5h}$ After Landing.
+Combat units can move 1/2 their MA during that same Movement Phase after an ALT landing (per 4.7d).
+Such units are fueled before landing for free (at no SP cost) via the "single-unit method" (see 12.5c(C)).
+DUKW can move a proportion of their remaining MA (per 18.4e).

+Units that come ashore without an ALT roll (via 18.5g) do not get any after-landing movement.